TikTok says Oracle can review its source code, but deal won’t allow tech transfers

 “The current plan does not involve the transfer of any algorithms or technology,” ByteDance said in the post on its official WeChat account.
 “Oracle has the authority to check the source code of TikTok USA.”

 The TikTok deal has been a vivid example of the Trump administration’s policy of reciprocity toward Chinese businesses.
-Supporters of the approach say it’s only fair to treat Chinese companies by the same standards to which U.S. companies are held in China.
+Supporters of the approach say it is only fair to treat Chinese companies by the same standards to which U.S. companies are held in China.
 Critics say the United States should not stoop to the strong-arm negotiating tactics that it criticizes other governments for using.

-U.S. officials have followed Beijing’s playbook in demanding the viral video app give the government a cut of the deal, and in applying eleventh-hour pressure in threatening to remove TikTok from U.S. app stores.
+U.S. officials have followed Beijing’s playbook in demanding that the viral-video app give the government a cut of the deal and in applying 11th-hour pressure in threatening to remove TikTok from U.S. app stores.

-Trump said on Saturday he gave his “blessing” to the deal, while signaling it could still fall apart.
+President Trump said Saturday that he gave his “blessing” to the deal, while signaling that it could still fall apart.
 It came a day after the Trump administration moved to effectively ban TikTok and WeChat starting Sunday, moves that have been temporarily suspended pending the TikTok negotiations and a lawsuit by WeChat users.

-China’s government has oppposed the Trump administration’s push to force a sale of TikTok’s U.S. operations, tightening its technology export restrictions in late August.
+China’s government has opposed the Trump administration’s push to force a sale of TikTok’s U.S. operations, tightening its technology export restrictions in late August.
 These export restrictions included “personalized information recommendation service technology based on data analysis,” which industry experts saw as a nod to TikTok.

-China’s Commerce Ministry hinted at potential retaliation on Saturday, saying companies put on its “unreliable entities list” would be banned from trade with China.
+China’s Commerce Ministry hinted at potential retaliation Saturday, saying companies put on its “unreliable entities list” would be banned from trade with China.

-Oracle said on Saturday it had been chosen as TikTok’s “secure cloud technology provider.”
+Oracle said Saturday that it had been chosen as TikTok’s “secure cloud technology provider.”
 Oracle CEO Safra Catz said in the statement that the deal would “ensure data privacy to TikTok’s American users.”

-ByteDance’s Chinese-language statement on Monday, which it called a debunking of “rumors,” also confirmed the Chinese company is still trying to negotiate some terms of the deal.
+On Monday, ByteDance’s Chinese-language statement, which it called a debunking of “rumors,” also confirmed that the Chinese company is still trying to negotiate some terms of the deal.

 ByteDance quibbled with the announcement by Oracle and Walmart that it would pay more than $5 billion in new taxes to the U.S. Treasury, saying the number was not finalized.